MBII-Galactic-Conquest/godfinger/plugins/shared/soundboard/readme.txt

 Set values in sbConfig.json to "void" if you wish to avoid specific usecases.

 Ensure file extension (.mp3/.wav) is included in the declared variables in the JSON config.
+Ensure .mp3 sound files are sampled at 44100hz, and is Mono.
+Stereo .mp3 and .wav files are not allowed in engine.
 Ensure players playing on your server has cl_serversounds enabled to 1.

 CREATED BY 2CWLDYS & VICEDICE